 Dr. Nassiri is a graduate of University of California, where he was a Regent scholar, and went on to complete medical school at Western University of Health Sciences.
 Upon graduation from medical school, he completed an intensive one-year internship at Riverside University Health System Medical Center.
 He then completed a three-year residency in Anesthesiology through Western U/OPTI, training at Riverside University Health Center, Cedars Sinai and Children’s Hospital of Los Angeles.
 During that time, he had a wide range of exposure to patients with chronic pain, mental health and substance and alcohol use disorders.

 Dr. Nassiri is a member of the American Society of Addiction Medicine, the California Society of Addiction Medicine, the American Osteopathic Association of Addiction Medicine, American Osteopathic College of Anesthesiologists, California Society of Anesthesiologists, the American Medical Association, and the American Osteopathic Association.
-Dr. Nassiri serves as the Medical Director for the country’s second oldest rehab center, a non-profit based in Pasadena, the Bishop Gooden Center.
-He oversees both their primary Mental Health program; and also their substance abuse program.
-Dr. Nassiri is also the Medical Director for Ridgeview Ranch, in Altadena and Awakenings in Agoura Hills.
-He is also on staff at Huntington Hospital in Pasadena and Desert Regional Medical Center in Palm Springs, and Chief of Anesthesia for Southern California Anesthesia Providers in the La Canada-Flintridge area, where he has overseen the team of anesthesiologists rendering quality care to thousands of patients.
+Dr. Nassiri has served as Medical Director of numerous well-known rehab centers and has been on staff at various Southern California hospitals, including serving as Medical Director of Huntington Hospital’s Chemical Detox and Recovery Center, overseeing a team of nurses and other clinicians treating patients with addiction and psychiatric disorders, as well as Chief of Anesthesia for Southern California Anesthesia Providers, where he has overseen the team of anesthesiologists rendering quality care to thousands of patients.
 He is also CEO of REACH, which is a medical group consisting of addictionologists, psychiatrists, internists and other healthcare providers rendering mental health and substance abuse treatment from Malibu to Palm Springs.

 He has been named as one of the “Top 40 Under 40” people by Pasadena Magazine, as well as voted one of the Top Doctors in the area.
 He has completed humanitarian medical missions overseas, and he has been interviewed by local and national media, including NBC, CNN, FOX and CBS.

-Dr. Nassiri is fluent in English, Persian, French and medical Spanish.
+Dr. Nassiri is fluent in English, Persian, conversational in French and medical Spanish.